Custom Home and Remodeling Blog

 A wood composite door is made from a compound of wood fibers, reconstituted wood, or other wood derivatives.
 Composite doors will not shrink or expand and are less expensive than solid wood doors.

-Solid core doors are heavier and transmit less sound than hollow core doors.
+Solid-core doors are heavier and transmit less sound than hollow-core doors.
 This type of door is made from fiberglass, wood, or wood composite on the outside and a wood composite on the inside.
-They come in a wide variety of styles and they look and feel more substantial than hollow core doors.
-Solid core doors are typically more expensive than hollow core doors, but less expensive than solid wood doors.
+They come in a wide variety of styles, and they look and feel more substantial than hollow-core doors.
+Solid-core doors are typically more expensive than hollow-core doors, but less expensive than solid wood doors.

-3. Metal Frame
+3. Metal Frame and Glass

 How Do You Choose The Right Front Door For Your Home?

-Types of Interior Doors
+Styles of Interior Doors

 1. Panel Doors

-The most common type of residential interior door is called a panel door.
+The most common style of residential interior door is called a panel door.
 Panel doors can be made from either solid wood or composite materials.
-They are constructed of vertical stiles and horizontal rails with panels that sit in between the framework to create the panel design.
+They are constructed of vertical stiles and horizontal rails with panels that sit in between the framework to create the design.
 They can have a single panel or any number of smaller panels that are square or rectangular in shape.
 Panel doors can also accommodate glass inserts.

 2. Flush Doors